 Absences due to professional opportunities and obligations must have prior approval from the administration and arts chair.
-A student who holds a permit for working in the LACHSA Community Handbook 2023-2024 www.lachsa.net entertainment industry is permitted a maximum of five (5) absences per school year, up to five consecutive days for each job (Education Code 48225.5).
+A student who holds a permit for working in the entertainment industry is permitted a maximum of five (5) absences per school year, up to five consecutive days for each job (Education Code 48225.5).